-Super users are individuals who have received more training or have more experience with the new EHR tool and who can provide ongoing support to peers in real time as soon as issues or questions arise.
+Super users are individuals who have received more training or have more experience with the new EHR system and who can provide ongoing support to peers in real time as soon as issues or questions arise.

-A 2012 study found that physician users of a new EHR system are likely to turn to clinician peers, also known as physician champions, 78% of the time when in need of help with the new tool.
+A 2012 study found that physician users of a new EHR system are likely to turn to clinician peers, also known as physician champions, 78% of the time when in need of help with the new system.

 Inevitably, hiccups will happen in the daily use of any EHR.
-Super users and physician champions are there to help their teammates adapt to the new system and provide in-action training for users who need additional support.
+Super users and physician

-Post-go-live: The real work begins.
+Post-Go-Live: The Real Work Begins.